‘Outlander’ Stars Sam Heughan And Caitriona Balfe Spotted Filming Jamie And Claire’s Reunion In Scotland

 It’s the reunion every Outlander fan has been waiting for!
 Sam Heughan and Caitriona Balfe were just spotted filming together in Scotland for the upcoming season of Starz’s hit time traveling drama.
 Did they already film Jamie and Claire’s highly anticipated reunion?

 Daily Mail released images of Heughan and Balfe performing scenes in Edinburgh’s Royal Mile.
-Season 3 of Outlander will see the characters aged twenty years since the events last year, but the photos reveal that Heughan and Balfe look ageless as ever during their reunion.
+Season 3 of Outlander will see the characters aged 20 years since the events last year, but the photos reveal that Heughan and Balfe look ageless as ever during their reunion.

 Heughan was spotted wearing attire from the 18th century, complete with a tricorne and a modern coat.
 The actor looked happier than ever to be filming alongside Balfe and even winked at fans while he made his way to the set.
 For her part, Balfe looked just as thrilled working with Heughan and was seen wearing a long gray coat that concealed her skirt.